Fish and shellfish allergies are two of the top 8 most common food allergens. This is a guide for managing these

 Fish and shellfish allergies are not one in the same since an allergy to fish does not necessarily mean an allergy to shellfish and vice versa.
 The steps to managing these food allergies, however, are pretty much the same so here they will be discussed together.

 Fish and shellfish allergies are not as common in children as they are often developed in adulthood.
 It is not uncommon for a person who has eaten fish or shellfish for years to suddenly have an allergic reaction to these allergens.

 Fortunately, of all of the food allergens, fish and shellfish may be the easiest allergens to avoid (at least in the United States) but they can also cause the most serious reactions so they must be taken very seriously.

 People with a fish allergy may be advised by their allergist to avoid all types of fish although it is possible to be allergic to just one species of fish and to be able to eat all other species.
 An allergy to any type of shellfish, however, usually means avoiding all shellfish.

 When eating out, avoid seafood restaurants

 This is important for two reasons:

-1) the chance of cross-contamination at a seafood restaurant is very high
+1) the chance of cross-contact at a seafood restaurant is very high

 2) you’ll have a difficult time finding options other than seafood or fish

-When eating out at any restaurant, be aware of cross-contamination risk
+When eating out at any restaurant, be aware of cross-contact risk

-Even if it isn't a seafood restaurant, the risk for cross-contamination could be quite high.
+Even if it isn’t a seafood restaurant, the risk for cross-contact could be quite high.
 For example, if the restaurant serves fried fish or shellfish, the fryer could be contaminated.
 This means that if you order french fries and they are made in the same fryer as the fish or shellfish, you could be at risk for getting some of the allergen in your food, causing a reaction.

 For more tips on eating out with food allergies, click here.